Supplier partner profiles

 Enerkem Alberta Biofuels located in Edmonton, Canada, is the world’s first major collaboration between a large city and an innovative waste-to-biofuels producer.
 Together, we address the non-recyclable and non-compostable waste disposal challenge by diverting household waste destined to landfills.
 Using an exclusive thermochemical process, Enerkem converts household waste into clean biofuels and green chemicals, such as ethanol and methanol.

 In 2016, the facility obtained certification from the International Sustainability and Carbon Certification (ISCC) system.
 In 2017, the Enerkem Alberta Biofuels facility received the lowest carbon intensity value ever issued by the British Columbia Ministry of Energy and Mines under the Renewable and Low Carbon Fuel Requirements Regulation.
 It is also the first-ever waste-to-biofuel facility to sell its ethanol under the U.S. Renewable Fuel Standard after receiving registration approval from U.S. Environmental Protection Agency (EPA) in 2017.

 “We are proud that municipalities around the world are looking at the City of Edmonton and the Enerkem facility to see how they too can divert waste from landfill while producing clean fuels and chemicals through this innovative technology.”
 Mayor Don Iveson, City of Edmonton, Alberta

 The Enerkem Alberta Biofuels facility is part of a comprehensive municipal waste-to-biofuels initiative in partnership with the City of Edmonton and Alberta Innovates – Energy and Environment Solutions.
-It is by far one of the most significant development the waste and biorefinery sectors have seen yet, and one of the first commercial advanced biorefineries in the world.
+It is by far one of the most significant developments the waste and biorefinery sectors have seen yet, and one of the first commercial advanced biorefineries in the world.

 Feedstock: post-sorted municipal solid waste (after recycling and composting)